 The cache values area is where you can specify different options for the build process.
-The example shown below is for VTK which has a large number of options.
+The example shown below is for VTK that has a large number of options.
+More obscure variables maybe hidden, but can be seen if you click on the "Show Advanced Values" button.
 Once you have specified the source code and binary directories you should click the Configure button.
 This will cause CMake to read in the CMakeLists.txt files from the source code directory and the cache area to be updated to display any new options for the project.
 Adjust your cache settings if desired and click the Configure button again.
 New values that were caused by the configure process will be colored red.
-To be sure you have seen all possible values you should click Configure until no values are red and your are happy with all the settings.
+To be sure you have seen all possible values you should click Configure until no values are red and you are happy with all the settings.
 Once you are done configuring, click the OK button, this will produce Microsoft Visual C++ workspaces and exit CMakeSetup.exe.

 CMakeSetup.exe generates the build files in the binary directory you specified.
-If Visual Studio 6 was selected as the Build For option, a MSVC workspace file is created.
-Typically this file has the same name as what you are compiling (e.g. VTK.dsp, ITK.dsw etc).
+If Visual Studio 6 or 7 was selected as the Build For option, a MSVC workspace file is created.
+Typically this file has the same name as what you are compiling (e.g. VTK.dsw, VTK.sln, ITK.dsw, ITK.sln etc).
 For the other Build For types, makefiles are generated.